davidglevy/spark-itcase/README.md

 * Start the server (spark-itcase/bin/spark-itcase-server)

 ## 2.)
 Maven Plugin
-Add the Maven plugin to your build like so:
+Add the Maven plugin to your build:

 ~~~~
 			<plugin>